cprima/cprimanet/tec/log/audio/room-treatment/_posts/2021-11-30_room-treatment-acoustics-homeoffice-recording.md

 ### Room echo and the clap test

-To evaluate the room echo a clap-test is a reproducible method to _measure_ the situation as-is -- and after some modifications.
+To evaluate the room echo the clap-test is a reproducible method to _measure_ the situation as-is -- and after some modifications.

 How to perform a clap test?